 80 Stangl Rd., Flemington

-Kids get to ride (weekends, November 17-December 23) all the way to the North Pole with Santa, Mrs. Claus and their elves, who’ll visit every passenger on the train (that means no long lines to visit St. Nick!).
+Kids get to ride (weekends, November 29-December 28) all the way to the North Pole with Santa and his elves, who’ll visit every passenger on the train (that means no long lines to visit St. Nick!) and there’ll also be complimentary face painting at the North Pole Station.
 Enjoy hot cocoa, a cookie and a photo booth before you head home.
-Be sure to visit the gift shop, museum and Santa's sleigh after the ride.
+Be sure to visit the gift shop, museum and Santa’s sleigh after the ride.

 Morristown Green, Morristown

-This month-long festival (November 25-December 23) is the perfect chance to visit and grab photos with Santa, make holiday-themed crafts, watch ice sculpture demos, hop on vintage-style rocking horses and a mini train, plus check out thousands of lights.
+This month-long festival (December 1-22) is the perfect chance to visit and grab photos with Santa, make holiday-themed crafts, watch ice sculpture demos, hop on vintage-style rocking horses and a mini train, plus check out thousands of lights.

 The Planetarium at Raritan Valley Community College, Branchburg